nethoundsh/scope-recon/README.md

 - Shodan InternetDB fallback when no Shodan API key is set (free, no key required)
 - `queried_at` timestamp on every report for audit trails and cache freshness checks
 - `--json` flag for machine-readable output; bulk JSON output is a JSON array
-- No API key required for geolocation (ip-api.com), C2 lookups (ThreatFox), BGP routing data (BGPView), or basic port data (Shodan InternetDB)
+- No API key required for geolocation (ip-api.com), BGP routing data (RIPE Stat), or basic port data (Shodan InternetDB)
 - IPinfo works without a token (rate-limited); set `IPINFO_TOKEN` for 50k req/month

 ## API Sources